HamStudy/hamstudy-hambook/writing-style-guide.md

 The status field is to help me keep track of where in the writing process we are.
 Here are the levels:

-- generated: Initial content has been created by an AI following the layout and question list I specified
+- generated: Initial content has been created by an AI following the layout and question list I specified.
-- generated_n_: Used if additional "Generated" content is created later where a completely new generated draft without direction is created
+- generated_n_: Used if additional "Generated" content is created later where a completely new generated draft without direction is created.
 - reviewed1: Content has been reviewed and updated by the AI under direction from a human reviewer.
 Still all AI-generated, but with guided improvements.
 Additional "reviewed_n_" stages may be added for further revisions.
 - draft1: A final human review and edit stage has been completed, this is considered the "first draft" as it's the first stage that is fully copyrightable by humans.
 Likely missing images and figures.
 Still considered rough, but should be "content complete", covering all questions.
 Additional "draft_n_" stages may be added for further revisions.
 - publish1: The content has been finalized and is ready for publication; all images and figures have been added.
 Additional "publish_n_" stages may be added for further revisions in the future.